- Mobile broadband can help Africa reach Millennium Development Goals, says Hamadoun Touré

 It offers a solution for providing education in under-served areas.
 Around 90% of children in the developing world are enrolled in primary school, but in some regions -- notably sub-Saharan Africa -- up to 30% of children drop out before their final primary year.
 Broadband can better engage children, equipping them with valuable ICT skills and opening a window on the world's information resources, in a multitude of languages.

-.
+Technology can transform healthcare.
 From simple SMS reminders for vaccinations or anti-retroviral treatments, to grassroots information gathering on demographics and diseases, to mobile information repositories for personal health records, cellphones are becoming a key cornerstone of health programs in a growing number of African countries.

 Every year, more than half a million women die as a result of complications in pregnancy and childbirth.
 The tragedy is that the majority of these deaths are preventable -- yet in Africa, fewer than half of all births are attended by a midwife or skilled health worker.